GarrettOHara/SortingAlgorithmsGraphed/README.md

 # SortingAlgorithmsGraphed
-This Repo contains ppular sorting algorithms and their complexity graphed to express their efficiency
+This repository contains popular sorting algorithms and their respective complexity graphed to express their efficiency